joshmk45/joshmk45/README.md

 - 🌱 I’m currently learning ...software engineering
 - 💞️ I’m looking to collaborate on ...
 - ☺️  what i know
-       *frontend development by using HTML, CSS,
+       ->frontend development by using HTML, CSS and javascript.
-        and javascript.
-       *backend development by using php.
+       ->backend development by using php and laravel frameworks.
 - 📫 How to reach me ...mwanukejose0627@gmail.com

 <!---